DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 Identify possible misconceptions that could form when teaching the new topic.

-If the ECT doesn’t have an example to hand or the mentor doesn’t feel confident to work with them on the misconceptions in their particular subject area, either invite a subject or phase specialist from their area to support with this activity or use the generic example below.
+If the ECT doesn't have an example to hand or the mentor doesn't feel confident to work with them on the misconceptions in their particular subject area, either invite a subject or phase specialist from their area to support with this activity or use the generic example below.

 Pose the question: Now that you are aware of these possible misconceptions, how will you plan to avoid them forming?

 Possible ideas might include:

 - Explicitly drawing attention to the misconception
-- Showing an example when it is and when it isn’t true
+- Showing an example when it is and when it isn't true
 - Asking pupils to check their understanding and making corrections as you go.

 Example: